alan-turing-institute/WimbledonPlanner/README.md

 ***Key requirements***

-Output should be a spreadsheet
+Output should be a spreadsheet.
 Items collected in initial stages should be:
 * team member
 * project